thushjandan/tofino-p4-db-join/Readme.md

-# P4 application for table join between two relations
+# Intel Tofino P4 application for table join between two relations
 This P4 application is a toy example, which implements a table join between two relations within the dataplane.
-BMv2 & Mininet are used to run this P4 app.
+This P4 application has been build for the Intel Tofino Native architecture.

 ## Overview
 Let's assume we have two tables/relations, called `R` & `S`, and they have each three (unsigned) integer attributes.

 First we pump the table `R` with random numbers to the switch.
-The switch will store these tuples in a hash table using `extern register`.
+The switch will store these tuples in a hash table using `extern Register`.

 Then we pump the table `S` with random numbers to the switch.
 The switch will recognized the table `S` and will do an INNER JOIN with table `R`.